anneliesesytsma/ArcHillslope/README.md

-## Critical duration ArcHydro Toolbox
+## About ArcHillslope

-An ArcHydro Toolbox for calculating time of concentration, critical duration, and peak flows from hillslopes of complex curvature.
+ArcHillslope is an ArcHydro Toolbox for calculating time of concentration, critical duration, and peak flows from hillslopes of complex curvature.

-This repository contains files used in the development of the ArcHydro Critical Duration toolbox.
-This includes: (1) the ArcHydro toolbox with python scripts and tool UI; (2) example datasets; and (3) tool documentation.
+This repository contains files used in the development of the ArcHillslope toolbox.
+This includes: (1) the toolbox with python scripts and tool UI; (2) example datasets; and (3) tool documentation.

 ## Getting started